Goval-Community/homeval/README.md

 ## Building

 Homeval can be built into a binary with `cargo build --release` the binary will then end up in `target/release/homeval` (make sure to set `RUST_LOG=INFO` when running this binary or you won't get any logs).

+### Minimal Build
+To build a minimal build run `cargo build --release --no-default-features`, this will compile out the following features:

+- replspace api
+- database support
+- repldb
+- connection authentication

+It will however produce a smaller binary, and compile faster.

 ## Running
 To compile and run a debug build use `cargo run`.